knative/docs/docs/eventing/getting-started.md

    namespace: event-example
   EOF
   ```

 1. Verify that the broker is working correctly, by entering the following command:

   ```
   kubectl --namespace event-example get Broker default
   ```
   This shows information about your broker.
 If the broker is working correctly, it shows a `READY` status of `True`:

   ```
   NAME      READY   REASON   URL                                                        AGE default   True             http://default-broker.event-example.svc.cluster.local      1m
   ```

   If `READY` is `False`, wait 2 minutes and re-run the command.
   If you continue to receive the `False` status, see the [Debugging Guide](./debugging/README.md) to troubleshoot the issue.

 ## Creating event consumers

-Your event consumers receive the events sent by event producers.
-In this step,
-you will create two event consumers, `hello-display` and `goodbye-display`, to
+In this step, you create two event consumers, `hello-display` and `goodbye-display`, to
-demonstrate how you can configure your event producers to selectively target a
+demonstrate how you can configure your event producers to target a specific consumer.
-specific consumer.

 1. To deploy the `hello-display` consumer to your cluster, run the following
    command:

    ```
    kubectl --namespace event-example apply --filename - << END
    apiVersion: apps/v1